mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin-installers-windows.md

 ## Footnotes

+[^1]: Folder names are not important; the *.rhp* files themselves are inspected to determine for which versions of Rhino they will be installed.
-[^1]: Other compression algorithms are not supported.
+[^2]: Other compression algorithms are not supported.